Concern regarding world events drops in December.

-High economic concern held steady at 60% in November, with rising prices on essentials remaining the top concern overall.
-Shoppers showed decreased concern about gas prices and government benefits scaling back.
+High economic concern held steady at 58% in December, with rising prices on essentials remaining the top concern overall.
+Shoppers showed decreased concern about gas prices, a recession, and stock market stability.

 Nearly three-fourths of consumers are uncomfortable splurging on premium items or taking money out of savings, in line with last month.
 A similar number expect to cut back on certain items—especially restaurants, travel and electronics—in the coming months to save money.

-17% of shoppers said they were highly concerned about COVID-19 in November, down from 25% in October.
+17% of shoppers said they were highly concerned about COVID-19 in December, in line with November.
 Worries around reimposed or extended lockdown measures, mask mandates, travel restrictions, and becoming ill all dipped from previous months’ highs.